-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) ESSER I (CARES Act) ESSER I funding was used to support the following activities at the state level:Approximately \$5 million matched with GEER I funding was dedicated to purchasing hot spots and broadband vouchers for families without internet access.
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) ESSER I (CARES Act) ESSER I funding was used to support the following activities at the state level: Approximately \$5 million matched with GEER I funding was dedicated to purchasing hot spots and broadband vouchers for families without internet access.
 The CSDE used \$2 million to purchase licenses for LEAs to have access to the DESSA.
-An additional \$2 million procured licenses for every LEA for online supplemental learning tools that also provide credit recovery opportunities for high school students. • The balance of the state-level funds went to support a variety of initiatives including contact tracing at the district
+An additional \$2 million procured licenses for every LEA for online supplemental learning tools that also provide credit recovery opportunities for high school students.
+The balance of the state-level funds went to support a variety of initiatives including contact tracing at the district level; disseminating information to schools, districts, and families on remote instruction; and technical assistance to LEAs developing reopening plans.

-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) level; disseminating information to schools, districts, and families on remote instruction, safe return to in- person instruction; and technical assistance to LEAs developing re- opening plans.
-Our LEAs used the funds to support strategies for a safe return to in-person learning such as: purchasing personal protective equipment; hiring additional staff to reduce class sizes to accommodate social distancing; staffing and equipment to support sanitizing needs; special packaging for meal distribution; and upgrading or improving building HVAC systems.
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) Our LEAs used the funds to support strategies for a safe return to in-person learning such as: purchasing personal protective equipment; hiring additional staff to reduce class sizes to accommodate social distancing; staffing and equipment to support sanitizing needs; special packaging for meal distribution; and upgrading or improving building HVAC systems.
 Many LEAs also bought devices and online software to support remote learning.
 GEER I (CARES Act) Approximately \$15 million of Connecticut's GEER I funding was dedicated to elementary and secondary schools.
 Of this amount, approximately \$9.3 million went to bridging the digital divide for our students and school districts.
 After schools closed in March 2020, the CSDE conducted a statewide survey of districts to better understand the gaps that existed in access to devices and connectivity.
 Along with ESSER I state-level set-aside funds, philanthropic funds, and state coronavirus relief funds, over 141,000 devices were purchased, and 12,000 hot spots and broadband vouchers were purchased to ensure remote access to learning for all of our students.
 Approximately \$5.7 million was provided from GEER I to boost student engagement and attendance in 15 high- need districts statewide.
 CSDE contracted with RESCs who in turn will work with the districts and community partners to help reconnect students with various educational opportunities.
 The per- district grants were determined using a formula considering enrollment attendance rates, free and reduced-price lunch eligibility, English learner student population, and the number of weeks a district was open for in-person or hybrid learning.
 ESSER II (CRRSA Act) The Department has awarded \$19.3 million of the state-level set-aside to our LEAs to support our priority areas of learning acceleration, family and community engagement, social and emotional learning supports for students, and safe in-person instruction along with support for remote learning when needed.
-Using \$2 million of our set-aside funds, Connecticut will be extending our statewide licenses for online We have planned for the following activities with the balance of our state-level set-aside: Development of a statewide model curriculum for grades K-8.
-Professional development necessary for the statewide implementation of
+Using \$2 million of our set-aside funds, Connecticut will be extending our statewide licenses for online supplemental learning tools and credit recovery for another year.
+Over \$13 million in funding has been reserved for all LEAs to support educational recovery for our students with learning disabilities.
+We have planned for the following activities with the balance of our state-level set-aside: Development of a statewide model curriculum for grades K-8.
+Professional development necessary for the statewide implementation of our Black and Latino Studies curriculum.
+Professional development opportunities supporting current educators and new and expanded strategies for attracting diverse candidates in identified shortage areas.